PATENT APPLICATIONS

 Is there a reinstatement of a lapsed patent in the Philippines?

-Yes.
-According to Sec.
-23 of the Intellectual Property Code, within two years from the date on which the first unpaid annual fee was due, a patent which has lapsed for non-payment of any annual fee may be reinstated upon payment of all annual fees then due and the surcharge for reinstatement, and upon proof satisfactory to the Director that such non-payment was due to fraud, accident, mistake or excusable negligence.
-Such reinstatement shall not prejudice the rights acquired by a third person while the patent was not in force.
+For patents filed under the Intellectual Property Code of the Philippines RA 165 (Old Law), reinstatement of a lapsed patent is specified in Section 23 which states that within two years from the date on which the first unpaid annual fee was due, a patent which has lapsed for non-payment of any annual fee may be reinstated upon payment of all annual fees then due and the surcharge for reinstatement, upon proof satisfactory to the Director that such non-payment was due to fraud, accident, mistake or excusable negligence.
+Provided, however, that such reinstatement shall not prejudice the rights acquired by a third person while the patent was not in force.

 Is it possible for an invention that has been previously disclosed to the public to be patented?